Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Can I dissolve the filler if I don't like it?

 Yes, and this is one of the great advantages of hyaluronic acid.
 The enzyme hyaluronidase dissolves the product quickly and safely.
-I always keep hyaluronidase available in the office.
+I always keep hyaluronidase available in the clinic.
 In case of dissatisfaction or any complication, I can reverse the procedure.

 What is the difference between filler and Botox?